 Introduction

-The Council for Agricultural Science and Technology (CAST) is pleased to present Animal and Plant Sourced Proteins as Part of a Balanced Human Diet.
-This timely issue paper reflects CAST’s mission to assemble, interpret, and communicate credible, balanced, science-based information on food and agriculture.
+The Council for Agricultural Science and Technology (CAST) is pleased to present Animal and Plant Sourced Proteins as Part of a Balanced Human Diet, reflecting its mission to deliver credible, science-based information on food and agriculture.

 Chris Boomsma, Ph.D.